Understanding the Right To Work Share Code in the UK

 Share codes can be used by individuals with a settled or pre-settled status in the UK or if they have applied for an immigration status via the UK Immigration: ID Check.

-In order to receive a share code proving their right to work in the UK, as well as the types of work they can do and how long they are permitted to work in the UK for, prospective employees will need to supply one of the following as part of their application:
+In order to receive a share code proving their right to work in the UK, as well as the types of work they can do and how long they are permitted to work in the country, prospective employees will need to supply one of the following as part of their application:

 What information is visible to employers via a share code?

 When given a share code, employers are able to see key information about the candidate and their working status in the UK.
 Via an online portal, employers can enter the issued share code and the employee’s date of birth to access their right to work record.
-Here, employers can see how long an individual is able to work in the UK for, as well as the types of work they are permitted to carry out.

 What should employers do with a Right To Work share code?